ArcanaFramework/arcana/docs/source/data_model.rst

             └── bold_rest

 where *session1* is acquired at Timepoint 1 and *session2* is acquired at Timepoint 2.
+Note that there is only one study group in this example so it does not appear in the hierarchy.

-While the majority of data items are stored in the "leaf nodes" of the tree (e.g. per-session), data can exist at "nodes" of any frequency in the data space (e.g. per-subject, per-timepoint), whether it fits into the original tree structure of the dataset or not.
+While the majority of data items are stored in the "leaf nodes" of the tree (e.g. per-session), data can exist at "nodes" of any frequency in the data space (e.g. per-subject, per-timepoint), whether it fits into the hierarchy of the dataset or not.
 For example, statistics derived across all subjects at each longitudinal timepoint in the above example will be saved in new sub-directories of the root directory.

 Datasets can be defined via the API using the :meth:`.DataStore.dataset` method.
 For example, to define a new dataset corresponding to the XNAT project ID